 Menopause may be a natural fact of life, but that doesn’t make its symptoms any easier to deal with.
-Around two thirds of women who go through menopause will experience symptoms such as bone density loss, fatigue, weight gain, and hot flashes.
+Around of women who go through menopause will experience symptoms such as bone density loss, fatigue, weight gain, and hot flashes.

 Many women turn to the use of herbal remedies for symptom relief.
 This might be due in part to concerns about traditional hormone replacement therapy.